EmanueleFerrari92/Client_Classification_Using_RF_and_L/README.md

 ![Project Logo](./cover.png)

-This project focuses on classifying clients into distinct categories based on their behaviors and characteristics.
-In the modern business environment, understanding and categorizing clients into different segments can significantly aid in personalized marketing and improve customer service.
-This repository contains code, data, and analysis for a client classification project using the machine learning models Random Forest and Logistic Regression.
+This project focuses on classifying customers into distinct categories based on their behaviours and characteristics.
+Understanding and classifying customers into different segments in the modern business environment can significantly help marketing and improve customer service.
+This pipeline uses Random Forest and Logistic Regression to achieve this goal.

 ## Data